MikeTaylor/firefly/doc/package.md

 * Some metadata about the application -- at minimum, human-readable fields like a name and description, but also probably machine-readable fields.
 Should include an indication of who is responsible for building the package, for QA, etc.

-Other requirements can be considered merely desirable, and could perhaps be omitted from early versions of a MAFIA format, to be introduced in later versions.
+Other requirements can be considered merely desirable, and could perhaps be omitted from early versions of a Firefly format, to be introduced in later versions.
 These include:

 * Some way to talk about non-FOLIO components, such as the LDP database that is required for the LDP FOLIO app to work.
 This might also reasonably be used to convey information about FOLIO-based components that are hosted remotely, such as the Shared Inventory app used by (at least some configurations of) ReShare.